-The ETF observes that much more information has been made available on the Haut Commissariat au Plan (the national statistics office) website in the recent past, including statistics from the previous year.
-From that perspective, this is a significant improvement.
+The ETF observes that much more information has recently been made available on the Haut Commissariat au Plan (the national statistics office) website, including statistics from the previous year.
+This is a significant improvement.

 After a slow launch of activities, the National Labour Market Observatory is now fully operational, with a multidisciplinary team of 25 staff, a dedicated budget and its own premises.
 It is contributing to the ongoing construction of an integrated observation system for the labour market, with a network of observatories at central, sectoral and regional levels.
 The observatory publishes regular reports on the labour market, themed monthly newsletters, bulletins and technical papers.
-The online content has kept increasing and the platform is now the main source of employment data and analysis for Morocco.
+The online content has continually increased, and the platform is now the main source of employment data and analysis for Morocco.

 The EU PIAFE (Integrated Programme for Supporting Training and Education) cooperation programme includes a substantial technical assistance component.
-One of its ongoing activities is to support the Ministry of Economic Inclusion, Small Business, Employment and Skills in strengthening its data management capability and establishing an information management system that makes is possible to track learners and graduates and their integration into the labour market.
+One of its ongoing activities is to support the Ministry of Economic Inclusion, Small Business, Employment and Skills in strengthening its data management capability and establishing an information management system that makes it possible to track learners and graduates and their integration into the labour market.